WICG/view-transitions/cross-doc-explainer.md

 See whatwg/html#9315 and w3c/csswg-drafts#8805

 Related Issue: Do we want to enable delaying the transition with JavaScript?
 Maybe with a timeout?
 See w3c/csswg-drafts#8681

+# Further discussions

+See [the list of open issues labeled `css-view-transitions-2`](https://github.com/w3c/csswg-drafts/issues?q=css-view-transitions-2+label%3Acss-view-transitions-2) for the up-to-date list of issues.